 It is the unit used to count losses or profits.
 Most currency pairs are quoted to four decimal places.
 The fourth value after the decimal point is what you use to count a pip.
 Anytime a point in the quote moves, it is counted as a pip of movement.
 For example, if the AUD/USD increases from 1.4011 to 1.4018, the AUD/USD currency pair has grown by seven pips.

 Spread is similar to pip.
-The spread is the difference between the sell or bid price and the buy or ask price.
-For example, if the buy price is 0.83860 and the sell price of the foreign currency is 0.83855 then 0.83860 – 0.83855 = 0.00005 is the spread and this can be expressed as 0.05 pips when rounded.
+The spread is the difference between the buy and sell prices (bid/ask price).
+For example, if the buy price is 0.83860 and the selling price of the foreign currency is 0.83855, then the spread equates to 0.83860 – 0.83855 = 0.00005 and can be expressed as 0.05 pips when rounded.
 The value of the bid-ask spread increase and decreases in tandem with the market volatility.